 Racial and ethnic minority groups are less likely to be taking newer-generation antiseizure medications (ASMs) for their epilepsy, an analysis of Medicaid data showed.

-“Being on a newer, second-, and third-generation ASM may represent an important marker of quality of care for people with epilepsy,” Bensken and team wrote, citing evidence that newer ASMs opens in a new tab or window are associated with fewer side effectsopens in a new tab or window and more effective seizure control opens in a new tab or window.
+“Being on a newer, second-, and third-generation ASM may represent an important marker of quality of care for people with epilepsy,” Bensken and team wrote, citing evidence that newer ASMs are associated with fewer side effects and more effective seizure control.

 “From the patterns we observed, there is the potential that a sizeable proportion of people with epilepsy may not be on an optimal ASM regimen, and the differences appear to reflect clear racial and ethnic inequities in epilepsy care,” they added.